Compare prices from the names you trust.

 Windsor drivers know that a great rate starts with us

-Shop around.
-Each quarter, the Financial Services Commission of Ontario (FSCO) publishes approved car insurance rate changes, at which time a number of companies will change their rates for Windsor.
-Car insurance shouldn’t be one of those things you look at once when you first buy your vehicle, but instead requires an annual shop around to ensure you’re always getting the best deal.
+There are some things you can do to save on your car insurance, but not all factors are within your control.
+In Ontario, auto insurance rates are regulated by the Financial Services Commission of Ontario (FSCO), which processes all rate change requests from insurers.
+FSCO announces any rate changes quarterly, and from time-to-time, rates do go up.
+Insurers request rate increases sometimes because they’ve received a number of expensive claims that need to be paid out.
+And while you personally can’t do anything about rate changes approved by FSCO, Windsor drivers should counteract by shopping around when rates go up in Ontario.
+Car insurance shouldn’t be one of those things you look at once when you first buy your vehicle, but instead requires an annual shop-around to ensure you’re always getting the best deal.
 To keep up with the ongoing rate changes, make sure you compare quotes from the over 50 insurance providers at Kanetix.ca every time rates change, or at minimum, when you’re getting ready to renew your policy.

-Ask about discounts.
-The most common insurance discounts ones are multi-vehicle discounts, multi-line (or bundle) discounts, and winter tire discounts.
-There are many other discounts such as good student discounts, low mileage discounts, and retiree discounts that you could qualify for too.
-Talk to your insurance company about the discounts they offer in Windsor to lower your rate.
+- Ask about discounts.
+The most common insurance discounts are multi-vehicle discounts, multi-line (or bundle) discounts, and winter tire discounts.
+But there are many other discounts, such as good student discounts, low mileage discounts, and retiree discounts that you could qualify for too.
+Talk to your insurance company about the discounts offered in Windsor to lower your rate.

 Not ready to shop for insurance today?Set a renewal reminder and we'll let you know when it's time to save.